evangboucher/DynaDoc/README.md

 });

-//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var dynaTable1 = new DynaDoc(AWS, table1Name, testData.t1Schema, 15, 13);
+//This creates a new DynaDoc Client that contains a model (15 and 13 are default table read and write throughput) var dynaTable1 = DynaDoc.createClient(tableName, testData.t1Schema, 15, 13);

 //For any schema, you must specify which key is the primary key and if there is a range key (leave out if no rang key). dynaTable1.ensurePrimaryIndex("PrimaryHashKey", "PrimaryRangeKey");